-It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work.
+It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder on a Mac to protect your work.

 However, setting up a simple system, as I have outlined above, does not take much time at all.

 If you manage your files correctly, you will be secure knowing that whatever goes wrong, your manuscript will always be safe and secure.